initialapps/OC_Alerts/README.md

 The oc_alerts folder contains the server side stuff.
 The client folder has the vuejs client stuff.

+Be sure to run `npm run build` from the client directory before pushing.

 ## Built With

 * [VueJS](https://vuejs.org/) - The web framework used